rexlManu/FairyChat/README.md

 You need to have [Paper](https://papermc.io/) (or fork of paper) installed on your server.
 FairyChat is not compatible with other server software.

+It's also important to have MiniPlaceholders installed on your server.
+You can download it from [here](https://modrinth.com/plugin/miniplaceholders).

+For the best experience, you also should install the player expansion for MiniPlaceholders.
+You can download it from [here](https://github.com/MiniPlaceholders/Player-Expansion).

 ## Configuration

 ```yaml